fmac99/Supply-Chain-Optimization/README.md

 Including a data file for the model for users to run examples As mentioned above breaking out fixed and variable costs potentially adding customer nodes from dcs to customers

+# Dependencies

+Pyomo

+Python 3.X

+Pandas

+Numpy

+Seaborn and/or matplotlib